-So what is VPN exactly?
+So, what is a VPN exactly?
 Is it all that good?

-If you have these questions or, on the other hand, haven't even heard of a VPN at all, you're reading the right post.
-You'll find the necessary general information on this type of network connection for travelers -- with an emphasis on travelers -- and how to get one for free.
+If you have these questions or, for some reason, haven’t even heard of a VPN, you’re reading the right post.
+It offers necessary general information on this type of network connection for travelers—with an emphasis on travelers—and how to get one for free.

 What is a VPN